syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ## Overview

-The SysEleven Stack LBaaS is a TCP-based loadbalancer using round robin as balancing mechanism.
-It also offers health monitoring.

-Unfortunately it is currently not possible to forward the client IP to the instances behind the loadbalancer.
-The IP of the LBaaS will show up as the client IP
+The SysEleven Stack offers LBaaS via two different generations of APIs: Neutron LBaaSv2 (deprecated API) and Octavia (current API).

+Looking at the API definition both services are similar.
+But there are differences in the feature set provided by the SysEleven Stack.
+With Neutron LBaaS only simple TCP-based load balancers are supported, with Octavia on the other hand also HTTP and HTTPS.
+With both services it is optionally possible to set up health monitoring.

+The client IP address can only be made visible to the backend servers if an Octavia load balancer is used, in case of Neutron the backends will only see the IP address of the load balancer.

 We prepared a simple tutorial that shows [basic usage of LBaaS](../../../02.Tutorials/05.lbaas/docs.en.md).